catseye/SixtyPical/doc/SixtyPical.md

 Reads from src and writes to dest.

 *   It is illegal if dest is not a register.
-*   It is illegal if dest does not occur in the WRITES lists of the current routine.
+*   It is illegal if dest does not occur in the WRITES of the current routine.
 *   It is illegal if src is not of same type as dest (i.e., is not a byte.)
 *   It is illegal if src is uninitialized.

 After execution, dest is considered initialized.
-The flags `z` and `n` may be changed by this instruction; they must be named in the WRITES lists, and they are considered initialized after it has executed.
+The flags `z` and `n` may be changed by this instruction; they must be named in the WRITES, and they are considered initialized after it has executed.

 If and only if src is a byte table, the index-memory-location must be given.